 I didn't promise to be unbiased, did I?
 You will understand my love affair with Graubünden once you've visited.
 It's the fictional home of Heidi, the real one of yours truly, the Rhine river, and the Ibex.
 Three of our official languages are spoken in this Canton and it is Switzerland's largest and most diverse holiday region.

 No matter if you are a mountain enthusiast or a wellness seeker, a daredevil skier, snow boarder, a golfer, biker, hiker or horseback rider - you are hard pressed not to find what you are looking for.

-Two of the most famous and scenic trail journeys through the Albula/Bernina landscape (a UNESCO Heritage site) start here.
+Two of the most famous and scenic trail journeys through the Albula/Bernina landscape (a UNESCO Heritage site) start here, the Bernina Express and the Glacier Express.
 Graubünden is famous for its alpine architecture, magical and history filled valleys full of fortresses and century old traditions that have been kept alive.
 It could very well be that you meet one of our elemental spirits while wandering around in the Rhaetian Alps.